 - Standard Childcare First Aid – 118.99

 Stand-alone classes are available to trainees who do not want to take both first aid and CPR/AED classes in a full training course.
-Private classes are offered to big groups or companies, as well as trainees with scheduling problems and cannot enrol in any of Calgary First Aid’s numerous schedules.
+Private classes are offered to big groups or companies, as well as trainees with scheduling problems who cannot enroll in any of Calgary First Aid’s numerous schedules.

 Trainees who are able to complete the course are awarded a St Mark James training certificate, valid for three years throughout Canada.
 Refresher courses for renewal / re-certification of expiring certificates are available twice a week at each training location in Calgary.

-Trainees can enrol using the application form above or on the Calgary First Aid website.
+Trainees can enroll using the application form above or on the Calgary First Aid website.
 E-mails, telephone calls, and walk-ins during business hours are highly encouraged by Calgary First Aid’s very helpful staff.